waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Current Testable Hypotheses & Plan:**
     1.  **Meowth Hypothesis:** A Meowth is required to progress the puzzle.
         -   **Test Plan:**
-            1. Hunt for Meowth on Route 7 for a reasonable number of encounters.
+            1.  ~~Hunt for Meowth on Route 7.~~ (Completed, unsuccessful)
-            2. If unsuccessful, hunt on Route 5.
+            2. Hunt for Meowth on Route 5.
-            3. If still unsuccessful, hunt on Route 6.
+            3. If unsuccessful, hunt on Route 6.
             4. If no Meowth is found, this hypothesis will be considered unlikely.
 I will then use the `puzzle_hypothesis_generator` to generate new ideas.
     2. Present a revived fossil Pokémon (Omanyte/Kabuto) to the blocking scientist at (13, 5).
     3. Present *any* revived fossil (including Aerodactyl) to the blocking scientist.